NoahD-15/MGT4250-Final-Project/README.md

 ### Generative AI

-Question 1. was there a overall large increast in attendance between the two years?
+Question 1. was there a overall large increast in attendance?

 Response 1.
-Yes, there was a notable increase in NFL attendance between the two years.
+Yes, there was a notable increase in NFL attendance.
 In 2022, there was a 3.25% surge in average attendance compared to the previous year, marking a significant rise in fan turnout across the league.
 This increase nearly countered the declining attendance trend that had been observed in the late 2010s, showcasing a substantial upturn in overall attendance levels for NFL games.

 Question 2. what was the reason for this increase?